HouuYa/HouuYa.github.io/_pages/about.md

 * Government scholarship of 2 years of M.S. course (Ministry of Science and Technology, March 2004 – February 2006)

-* A series of 5 merit-based scholarships (Ajou university, August 2001 – July 2003)
+* A series of 5 merit-based scholarships (Ajou University, August 2001 – July 2003)